~ LIVE TILAPIA FOR SALE ~

 Acclimating Your New Fish:

 How to acclimate your fish.
-This will take some time, however it ensures your fish will adjust to their new home without any problems:
+This will take some time, however it ensures your fish will adjust to their new home with minimal stress/problems:

 - Have a tank set up and ready for your fish for when you get home with them.

 - Make sure there is no chlorine in the water.
-If you have city water, you must buy a chlorine remover and leave the water sit in an open container for the recommended time to make sure the chlorine is removed.
+If you have city water, you must buy a chlorine remover and leave the water sit in an open container for the recommended time.
 Do this before you purchase/bring home your fish.

 - First thing you should do when you get back is add air to the bucket/container they were in when you drove them home.
 Without air, fish will only survive approximately 30 minutes.
 Talk to Tim about purchasing a portable air pump to keep your fish happy, especially if you live more than 30-40 minutes from your meeting place.